 Aside from enormous green spaces, Buen Retiro Park is filled with beautiful sculptures, monuments, and galleries.
 Yet the park’s most extraordinary architectural element must be the Crystal Palace (Palacio de Cristal).
 Designed by Spanish architect Ricardo Velázquez Bosco in 1887, this building is an outstanding example of cast-iron architecture in Spain.
 It housed a collection of exotic plants from the Philipines, then a Spanish colony.
 Today, the building was mainly used for temporary exhibitions.

 5. Dining in Madrid

 When it comes to food, Madrid is the crowning capital.
-This city treasures both the olds and the news, resulting in an infinite variety of Spanish dishes.
-From sleek gourmet hall to old-fashioned chocolatier, dining in the city is simply a guilty pleasure.
+This city treasures both the old and the new, resulting in an infinite variety of Spanish dishes.
+From sleek gourmet halls to old-fashioned chocolatiers, dining in the city is simply a guilty pleasure.

 Mercado de San Miguel